 Dr Kelly Jakubowski

 Kelly studied Music Performance (violin) and Music Theory for her undergraduate (Baldwin Wallace University, USA) and Masters degrees (Ohio State University, USA).
 She then pursued an MSc and PhD in music psychology at Goldsmiths, University of London.
-Her PhD research (completed in 2015) was funded by the Leverhulme Trust and focused on developing new behavioural and computational methods for studying musical imagery and involuntary memory for music (including the phenomenon of having an “earworm”, or tune stuck in one’s head).
-She has also conducted and published research on absolute pitch, memory for musical pitch and tempo, and emotional responses to music.
-In 2015, she was awarded the Hickman Early Career Research Award for her PhD research on temporal aspects of involuntary musical imagery, which included a plenary session talk at the European Society for the Cognitive Sciences of Music conference in Manchester, UK.
+Her PhD research (funded by the Leverhulme Trust) focused on developing new behavioural and computational methods for studying musical imagery and involuntary memory for music (including the phenomenon of having an “earworm”, or tune stuck in one’s head).
+She has also published research on absolute pitch, memory for musical pitch and tempo, and musical synchronisation and entrainment.
+In 2015, she was awarded the Hickman Early Career Researcher Award for her PhD research on temporal aspects of involuntary musical imagery, which included a plenary session talk at the European Society for the Cognitive Sciences of Music (ESCOM) conference in Manchester, UK.

-Before joining Durham University, Kelly has worked as a Teaching Fellow in Psychology at Goldsmiths, University of London and a Visiting Lecturer in Music at King’s College London.
+Previous academic posts include Postdoctoral Research Associate in Music at Durham (AHRC-funded ‘Interpersonal Entrainment in Music Performance’ project), Teaching Fellow in Psychology at Goldsmiths, University of London, and Visiting Lecturer in Music at King’s College London.

 Chapter in book

-- Frieler, K, Jakubowski, K. & Mullensiefen, D (2015).
+- Frieler, K., Jakubowski, K. & Mullensiefen, D. (2015).
 Is it the song and not the singer?
 Hit song prediction using structural features of melodies.
 In Yearbook of Music Psychology (Jahrbuch Musikpsychologie).
-Auhagen, W, Bullerjahn, C & von Georgi, R Hogrefe.
+Auhagen, W., Bullerjahn, C. & von Georgi, R. Hogrefe.
+25.